-The Optus phone network is home to more mobile service providers than any other, meaning you have plenty of choice if the Optus network is your preferred communications platform.
-Whilst Optus owns and operates the network, the telco giant sells the use of its infrastructure to numerous smaller mobile carriers which are known as mobile virtual network operators (MVNOs).
+The Optus phone network is home to more mobile service providers than any other, meaning you have plenty of choice if the Optus network is your preferred network.
+While Optus owns and operates the network, the telco giant sells the use of its infrastructure to numerous smaller mobile carriers which are known as mobile virtual network operators (MVNOs).

 Mobile Phone Plans on the Optus Network

-If you’re hankering for some extra bite to your mobile plan, there are eight standout providers all jostling for your attention, as well as Optus itself.
-Amaysim, iiNet and Virgin Mobile are all pretty popular, but did you know there’s a host of others out there on the Optus network that may have the plan for you?
-The leading mobile providers on the Optus network are:
+If you’re hankering for some extra bite to your mobile plan, there are over ten standout providers on the Optus network all jostling for your attention, including Optus itself, as well as well-known telcos such as Amaysim, Dodo and iiNet.
+But did you know there are many more telcos to choose from?
+The leading MVNOs on the Optus network include:

 - Coles Mobile

 One of the best-known and most popular MVNOs out there, delivering great value on all of its SIM only prepaid plans.
 Amaysim offers six prepaid plans with 28 day expiry, with unlimited calls and texts and some great data inclusions.
 The increasing price points simply reflect the additional data as well as international inclusions, making these plans easy to compare.
 While the lowest-level plan offers good value for money, the 60GB plan is the one that really shines at $50, which is less than $1 per 1GB over 28 days.
 The below table includes links to a referral partner.